Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Storage Price Estimation Script/README.md

 D4Storage-PricingEstimation-Per-Storage.ps1 executes in serial across each subscription and storage account whereas D4Storage-PricingEstimation-Per-Storage-Parallel.ps1 iterates over each subscription and storage account in parallel.

+**DefenderForStorage-CostEstimation-ResourceLevelVisibility.ps1** is the recently updated script; it has logic fixes to have a more accurate estimation; and also shows the resource level cost and their transactions.
+This runs in parallel.
+We recommend running this script for estimating your Defender for Storage costs.

 The results are derived from data extracted from the past month, and the estimation is for the monthly cost.
 >At the end of the script execution CSV file (DefenderEstimatedCostBySubscription.csv) will be saved in the current directory.